n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 #### 2.5: Pre-base consonants ####

-Fifth, consonants that occur before the base consonant must be tagged with `POS_PREBASE_CONSONANT`.
+Fifth, consonants that occur before the base consonant or syllable base must be tagged with `POS_PREBASE_CONSONANT`.

 #### 2.6: Reph ####